Awards Overview & Recent Winners

 This award is given to the paper judged to be the Best Paper submitted to the HCM program of the annual Academy of Management meeting.
 The award is sponsored by the Foundation of the American College of Healthcare Executives and comes with a certificate of recognition and $500 check from ACHE, and an award plaque from the Division.
 Based on the numerical ratings given all submissions by the program reviewers, the top 10 percent of the papers are considered for this award.
 A committee headed by the Program Chair and comprised of selected members of the Executive Committee and the previous year's winner of the award (first author), selects the winner.
 [See the Archive of Award Winners]

-Yuna Lee, Columbia University
+Jeffrey Lee, American University

 2. Best Student Paper Submitted to Annual Meeting